Dr Andrew Davies

 Carole, Jasmine, Ruth, Caren, Stacey, Claire, Karen, Katie, and Kerry

-Tracey, Karen, Angela, Hayley, Linda, Terri, Gemma, Katie, Sarah, Rebekah, Aimee, Heather, Claire, Rosie, Vanessa, and Rachel
+Tracey, Karen, Angela, Hayley, Linda, Terri, Gemma, Katie, Rebekah, Aimee, Heather, Claire, Rosie, Vanessa, Rachel, Olivia, Chloe, Helen, and Fiona.

 The midwife gives 24 hour emergency cover to ladies antenatally and postnatally.
 She offers care and guidance during pregnancy, delivery and the postnatal period.
 In addition support is given to families with difficulties.